Signed in as:

 filler@godaddy.com

-"A shockingly plausible political thriller that transcends the usual worst-case-scenario about American border security." — BestThrillers.com
+"A shockingly plausible political thriller that transcends the usual worst-case-scenario about American border security.
+HIGHLY RECOMMENDED." — BestThrillers.com

 "King writes taut, tense action scenes [that] will keep readers on edge throughout ... presents a portrait of a modern-day West that will appeal to fans of Yellowstone." — Kirkus Reviews